captbrando/hackingbrando/Branden, the Human.md

 ## Feedback Protocol

-I like feedback.
-I like to both give and receive.
+I like feedback and coaching—both giving and receiving.
 It helps to create closed-loop communication.

 At < COMPANY >, there is a formal, semi-annual feedback cycle.
 We set our goals annually, but we review and adjust half way through the year.
 I will send you information on my goals as well as expectations for what you should prepare for your goals.
 You will draft your goals and we will review in one of our 1:1s.
 Alignment is important.
 You should expect that your goals align with mine, which will align with our BU and company goals.
 While we review your goals, I’ll ask for feedback on my performance.